Acembrey/ansible-docker-lab/README.md

 ansible -m ping testnodes
 ```

-# Addendum
+# Things to change
-* Will change how the images are built
+* How the images are built
-* Will change entry points to be "normal"
+* Entry points
+* Import user ssh key (or create one that can be imported)